remindgmbh/nuxt-typo3/README.md

 ## Customization

-### Styles only

-To customize a components scss, create a component with the same name and re-export the original component in the script tag.
+To customize a components template, script and style just create a component with the same name to override the original.
-Then use the style tag to apply custom styles.
-Example can be found in the playground.
+Import the original component explicitly from `#nuxt-typo3/components/...` and use it in the template to simply add additional script and styles.

 **IMPORTANT**: Never use styles in assets for customizing components because they will be loaded regardless if the component is used on the current page or not.

-### Complete Component

-To customize a components template and script just create a component with the same name to override the original.
-Some components offer slots for customization so the original component can be imported and used if only the slot content has to be customized.
-Most components use composables so the script part can be easily reused.
-See `T3CeTextmedia` in playground for an example using slots.

 ## Development

 Use `npm install` to install dependencies.
-Change to `./playground` directory and install dependencies as well.
 Add `.env` file to playground directory and set `NUXT_PUBLIC_TYPO3_BASE_URL` and `NUXT_PUBLIC_TYPO3_API_BASE_URL`.
 Then use `npm run dev` to start a dev server.